RainCloudPlots/RainCloudPlots/README.md

 ## Read the preprint

-You can read all about Raincloud Plots in our [preprint at PeerJ](https://peerj.com/preprints/27137v1/).
+We originally published RainCloudPlots as a [preprint at PeerJ](https://peerj.com/preprints/27137v1/).
+:heart_eyes: THANK YOU :heart_eyes: to everyone who left comments and gave us feedback on that document.

+In March we submitted a revised preprint to [Wellcome Open Research](https://doi.org/10.12688/wellcomeopenres.15191.1).
+It is currently under peer review and - we hope - will soon transition to a traditional peer reviewed publication.

-> Allen M, Poggiali D, Whitaker K, Marshall TR, Kievit R. (2018) Raincloud plots: a multi-platform tool for robust data visualization.
-PeerJ Preprints 6:e27137v1 https://doi.org/10.7287/peerj.preprints.27137v1
+> How to cite: Allen M, Poggiali D, Whitaker K et al. Raincloud plots: a multi-platform tool for robust data visualization [version 1; peer review: awaiting peer review].
+Wellcome Open Res 2019, 4:63 (https://doi.org/10.12688/wellcomeopenres.15191.1)

 ## Give us feedback

 We'd love to hear your thoughts and any feedback you have.
-The best place to leave comments on the preprint and the project in general is [at the PeerJ preprint](https://peerj.com/preprints/27137v1/).
-Just scroll to the bottom of that page and leave us feedback or ask a question.
+The best place to leave comments on the preprint and the project in general is at the [Wellcome Open Research preprint](https://doi.org/10.12688/wellcomeopenres.15191.1).
+Just scroll to the bottom of that page (or click on the link at the side) and leave us feedback or ask a question.

-You can also submit a pull request to this repository if you find a bug!
+You can also open an issue or submit a pull request to this repository if you find a bug!
 Just check out our [contributing guidelines](CONTRIBUTING.md) for help getting started.

 ## Citing RainCloud plots